-Sex Therapy is a highly credentialed (regulated) profession, legitimately practiced only by a licensed mental health or medical professional (such as a Marriage and Family Therapist, Psychologist, Social Worker, Nurse Practitioner or Physician) who has been awarded certification after extensive training beyond their mandatory professional license.
+Sex Therapy is a highly credentialed profession, legitimately practiced only by a licensed mental health or medical professional (such as a Marriage and Family Therapist, Psychologist, Social Worker, Nurse Practitioner or Physician) who is awarded certification after extensive training beyond their mandatory professional license.

-Not everyone who claims to practice sex therapy actually has adequate training.
-The credentialing process for a certified sex therapist involves several years of very specific intensive course work, training, supervision, mentoring and approval by experienced members of The American Association of Educators, Counselors and Therapists.
+The credentialing process for a certified sex therapist involves several years of specific course work, training, supervision, mentoring and approval by experienced members of The American Association of Sex Educators, Counselors and Therapists (AASECT).
 The AASECT website explains more about certification and the ethical responsibilities of sexuality professionals, as well as how to find one.

 Dr. Petersen works with relationships between individuals, couples, and families of every type, configuration, ethnic, gender and sexual background.